Wrongful convictions, Juvenile Justice, Social Justice

 Andrew’s research interests come from having his father (Rafael Madrigal Jr.) wrongfully convicted and sentenced to 53 years to life in prison.
 Rafael spent over nine years before his exoneration with the assistance of the California Innocence Project.
 Andrew is working towards research that can contribute to policies that assist exonerees post-incarceration.
 To learn more about his father’s case and wrongful convictions, follow this link https://linktr.ee/gvtandrew.

-Andrew works under Dr. Robert J. Norris and the Innocence Research Workshop as a Graduate Research Assistant, where he assists in providing resources related to wrongful arrests, convictions, and miscarriages of justice.
+Andrew worked under Dr. Robert J. Norris and the Innocence Research Workshop as a Graduate Research Assistant, where he assisted in providing resources related to wrongful arrests, convictions, and miscarriages of justice.

 Catlin, M., & Madrigal, A. J., (in prep).
 When Does the Punishment end?: Enduring Harm as Prosecutors Work to Maintain Power.
 In Rudes, D.S.